Roger Stone to headline conservative conference at struggling Trump resort

 Hosting the conference at Trump’s Doral resort outside of Miami is a gift to the president who has banked millions on conservative events that organizers have flocked to have hosted at his properties.
 Since Trump’s election Doral has struggled financially, with revenues reported to have fallen since he was inaugurated.
 In his most recent personal financial disclosure, Trump reported revenues at the resort were up, but that didn’t include the costs of running the golf resort.
 Last fall, Trump attempted to pitch the resort, which he bought in 2012 with the help of a $125 million loan from Deutsche Bank, as a potential venue for this year’s G7 conference, in one of his most overt attempts to use the presidency to profit, before backing off due to bipartisan condemnation.

 The American Priority Conference was first held in 2018 in Washington.
 It moved to Doral last year, headlined by figures including Donald Trump Jr. and former White House Press Secretary Sarah Huckabee Sanders, alongside proponents of QAnon and other conspiracy theories.
-But it drew wide attention when attendees saw a video, that included the logo for Trump’s 2020 that included a clip showing Trump’s head superimposed on the body of a man opening fire inside the “Church of Fake News,” killing figures with the faces of his critics or logos of media organizations superimposed on them.
+But it drew wide attention when attendees saw a video that included a clip showing Trump’s head superimposed on the body of a man opening fire inside the “Church of Fake News,” killing figures with the faces of his critics or logos of media organizations superimposed on them.
 Philips told the New York Times that video was part of a “meme exhibit” submitted by a third party.
 “American Priority rejects all political violence and aims to promote a healthy dialogue about the preservation of free speech,” Philips said.